TonyCh55/softIndexRepo/README.md

 Hello,
-befor using the app u're supposed to make `npm i` an after that  `npm start`
+before using the app u're supposed to make `npm i` an after that  `npm start`